sdondley/Dist-Zilla-for-Beginners/tutorial2.md

 to get our process started.
-If we think of `Dist::Zilla` as a module distribution production factory, then our `new` command is like establishing a new work area on the factory floor where we assemble the raw product (our module) before we package and ship it.
+If we think of `Dist::Zilla` as a module distribution production factory, then our `new` command is like establishing a new work area on the factory floor where we assemble the raw product (our module) before packaging and shipping it.

 The work area we set up for our simple `Greetings` module used `Dist::Zilla`'s default profile that, as we saw, was very sparse and bare-bones.
 We will learn